-D. Within thirty (30) days from when the exigent circumstances began or as soon as practicable, whichever comes first, submit a report to the Village Manager to be provided with the Village Board.
+D. Within thirty (30) days after the end of the from when the exigent circumstances began or as soon as practicable, whichever comes first, submit a report to the Village Manager to be provided with the Village Board.
 The report must explain the exigent circumstances, why the technology or equipment was needed to address the exigent circumstances, how the exigent circumstances prevented the Police Department from following the approval process in this ordinance, and describe how the technology or equipment was used.
 This report shall be promptly posted on the Village's website.